tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

 * What is the output extension for a Python Jupyter notebook?

-  * Sample answer: Yes, JupyterLab can be configured to work with Scala and R. JupyterLab supports up to 40 languages, including Java.
+  **Sample Answer:** Yes, JupyterLab can be configured to work with Scala and R. JupyterLab supports up to 40 languages, including Java.
 This is awesome because it means you don't have to learn language-specific tools.
 You can learn how to use JupyterLab, and then as you learn new languages and begin to alternate languages on coding projects, you don't have to worry about switching the IDE being used.
 JupyterLab can be the one-stop shop for all IDE and programming needs!

-Ask if there are any questions before moving on.
+Answer any questions before moving on.

 - - -